Drone Pilot Stories with Dr Debbie Debbie Saunders

 What made you decide to get your drone pilot licence?

-I decided to obtain my drone private license to gain a thorough understanding of our technology and also to learn how to use it effectively when flying a drone.
+I decided to obtain my drone private licence to gain a thorough understanding of our technology and also to learn how to use it effectively when flying a drone.
 When we were first developing our technology, we engaged Drone Pilots to do the flying.
 But once our technology was functional and commercially available, I really just had to dive in and learn how to do it myself.
-I pursued not only a pilot’s license but also obtained an operator certificate, ensuring our readiness for commercial operations.
+I pursued not only a pilot’s licence but also obtained an operator certificate, ensuring our readiness for commercial operations.
 This allowed us to conduct essential flights for testing our technology and providing animal tracking services to our clients whenever necessary.

 What specific qualifications did I need?